pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 4. Process Implementation → Output: Executable process model
 5. Monitoring and controlling → Output: Performance and conformance insights

 Process modelling is done during the process design phase, which uses both the as-is model as well as the aquired insights from the analysis and is supposed to output an improved process model.
-It is also involved in the *as-is* modelling as well as the implementation phase, because moving from a model concept to an executable version .
+It is also involved in the process discovery phase as well as the implementation phase, because moving from a model concept to an executable version .

 #### 4. What are the main components of any business process (model)?